UltraStar-Deluxe/USDX/DEVELOPMENT.md

 A git version of this SVN can be found in the [legacy-sourceforge-svn-mirror](https://github.com/UltraStar-Deluxe/legacy-sourceforge-svn-mirror) repository.

 ### General information:
-- Freepascal 3 and Lazarus 1.6 are strongly suggested for development
+- Freepascal 3 is strongly suggested for development
-- Yes, Lazarus is not a good integrated development environment, but it is the best you get which also supports debugging and trial&error development for objective pascal.
-After some time you get used to it and you'll start to eventually even like it.
-Add buttons for compile, run and stop to the toolbar of the code window.
-Project -> Project Inspector is what shows you the various files of the project.
-Enable "show directory hierarchy" in the Project Inspector window.
-General usage is quite similar to eclipse (hold ctrl + click on a word to go to ist declaration; right click menu for jumping to certain places,…)
+- The supported build path is the same one used by CI: `./autogen.sh`, `./configure`, and `make`.
 - Please use CamelCase naming.
 Classes/Units/Types/Functions should start with a capital letter and constants/values/instances should start with small letters
 - You can use Windows or Linux or macOS for development just fine.
 See readme.md for Linux / macOS install instructions.
 - As soon as whatever you changed works somewhat and doesn't break much of general gameplay, please commit it to the  git code repository.
 If you work on bigger parts, please use a separate branch and commit your changes there often, so that your work in progress is visible.
 No one will judge you on work-in-progress code quality - we don't get paid for this so screw the other people if they complain ;-) .